extreme-datacloud/xdc-releases/source/releases/quasar/index.rst

   - First release of the **INDIGO PaaS Orchestrator - Simple Graphical UI** allowing users to easly deploy desired workflows and infratructures

-- Onedata

-  - Release of python bindings for onedata in a form of onedataFS (https://github.com/onedata/fs-onedatafs), allowed to greatly simplify and improve performance of programmatic operations on data located in Onedata space.
-  - Improved support of ECRIN and CTA use cases:
-    - improvement of file indexing performance for scanning a 800k dataset provided by ECRIN
-    - the redesign of the changes stream API, to allow more fine-grained control over the stream

 - Rucio

   - The authentication and authorization mechanism was extended to support (JWT) tokens using OpenID Connect protocol
   - Rucio user pre-provisioning (via new Rucio SCIM client) was `implemented <https://github.com/rucio/probes/pull/11>`_ as a ‘Rucio probe’ script

 - TOSCA types and templates

   - Added new TOSCA types for BlockStorage, AttachesTo relationship, Elasticsearch and Kibana, while impoving the ones for Kubernetes
   - Updated TOSCA templates to ensure the compliance with Simple Profile in YAML 1.0